saimoon-adnan/Bangladesh-company-webscraper/README.md

-Web Scraping Bangladesh Company Data (Wikipedia Table Scraper)
+# Web Scraping Bangladesh Company Data (Wikipedia Table Scraper)

 This project extracts company information from the Wikipedia page “List of companies of Bangladesh” and converts all tables into clean and structured CSV files.
 It demonstrates skills in web scraping, data cleaning, pandas, and BeautifulSoup.

- --Project Overview--
+# Project Overview--

 This project scrapes: